openebs/lvm-localpv/design/lvm/resize_workflow.md

 ### Test Plan
 A test plan will include following test cases:
-- Test volume expansion operation on all supported filesystems(ext3, ext4, xfs, btrfs).
+- Test volume expansion operation on all supported filesystems(ext3, ext4, xfs, btrfs) and verify expansion of volume from application.
-- Test volume expansion while previous expansion of the volume is already in progress.
+- Test volume expansion while previous expansion of the volume is already in progress and verify expansion of volume to latest desired size.
-- Restart of node LVM-Node-CSI-driver while filesystem expansion is in progress.
+- Restart of node LVM-Node-CSI-driver while filesystem expansion is in progress and after recovery filesystem should be expanded.
-- Test volume expansion while application is not consuming the volume(It should succeed only after application mounts the volume).
+- Test volume expansion while an application is not consuming the volume(It should succeed only after application mounts the volume).
 - Shutdown the node while filesystem expansion is in progress and after recovering volume expansion should be succeeded.
-- Test volume expansion on statefulset application with multiple replicas.
+- Test volume expansion on statefulset applications with multiple replicas and verify expansion of volume from multiple replicas.
-- Test volume expansion of thin provisioned volume.
+- Test volume expansion of thin provisioned volume and verify expansion volume from application.
-- Test volume expansion with snapshot(s).
+- Test volume expansion with snapshot(s) and verify volume should remain in same size
-- Test volume expansion of thick provisioned volume group by increasing volume size greater than underlying vg size.
+- Test volume expansion of thick provisioned volume group by increasing volume size greater than underlying vg size and verify volume should remains in same size
 - Simulate failures in volume expansion workflow and verify the accessibility of volume as well as data integrity checks.
-- Deletion of volume while volume expansion is in progress.
+- Deletion of volume while volume expansion is in progress and verify volume should get deleted.

 ## Graduation Criteria